miaalexkatz/miaalexkatz.github.io/README.md

 This is a *Teachablemachine.js* demo that shows how you can drop a “training wizard” on top of your web creation with just a few lines of code.
-For example, you can create a game or other experience where  trains their own webcam-based controller then uses it right away.
+For example, you can create a game or other experience where you train your own webcam-based controller use it right away.

-We've made this demo incredibly simple, where you just train two classes ("yes" and "no") using your webcam.
-But
+We've made this demo incredibly simple, where you just train two classes ("yes" and "no").
+But you can remix this project by editing `script.js` to do what you want – add classes, change labels, triggers, etc.

 ## Step 1: Create wizard.